Last updated on August 29th, 2023 at 09:14 pm

-Maybe they’re a rescue cat, a stray or feral, or even gift, and you have no documentation about their breed and character traits.
+Maybe they’re a rescue cat, a stray or feral, or even a gift, and you have no documentation about their breed or character traits.

 While no app is fool-proof when it comes to determining breed, we found the top 4 that come closest.

 Keep reading to learn the best features as well as the pros and cons for each.

 Sometimes, you can tell a cat’s breed by checking the body shape, behaviors, fur, size, coat color, coat pattern, and eye colors.

 However, it’s not always easy to tell the difference between some look-alike breeds that share prominent features.